RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 - "How can I control who has permission to modify a file?"
 - "How can I repeat recently used commands?"
 objectives:
-- View, search within, copy, move, and rename files.
+- "View, search within, copy, move, and rename files"
-- Create new directories.
+- "Create new directories"
-- Use wild cards (`*`) to perform operations on multiple files.
+- "Use wildcards (`*`) to perform operations on multiple files"
-- Make a file read-only.
+- "Make a file read-only"
-- Use the `history` command to view and repeat recently used commands.
+- "Use the `history` command to view and repeat recently used commands"
 keypoints:
-- "You can view file contents using `less`, `cat`, `head` or `tail`."
+- "You can view file contents using `less`, `cat`, `head` or `tail`"
-- "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
+- "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories"
-- "You can view file permissions using `ls -l` and change permissions using `chmod`."
+- "You can view file permissions using `ls -l` and change permissions using `chmod`"
-- "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."
+- "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands"
 ---

 ## Working with Files